ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/matrix/4-code-2.md

 *tags* these operations.
 They are all implemented as templates, in order for them to be type generic.
 Although none of them carries a state, they have been implemented as classes with the function operator (`operator()`) defined.
-This makes them suitable for using in bigger algorithm and is a common pattern used for example in the C++ standard library.
+This makes them suitable for using in bigger algorithms and is a common pattern used for example in the C++ standard library.

-One point worth mentioning is about the `Abs` class: depending on the type used at instantiation, the compiler will select an optimized implementation for unsigned types --- there is no need to compute the absolute value of an always positive value.
-This optimization is transparent to the users.
+One point worth mentioning is related to the `Abs` class: depending on the type used at instantiation, the compiler will select an optimized implementation for unsigned types, and there is no need to compute the absolute value of an always positive value.
+This optimization is transparent to users.

 Those operators are marked as `constexpr` so that the compiler can optimize the computation by performing them at compile time rather than runtime if the actual values are known at compile time.
-They are marked `const`, because the operator will not modify the object state (as these objects dont even have a state).
+They are marked `const`, because the operator will not modify the object state (as these objects don't have a state).

-Of course, those operations must have test, so please add those into a separate `tests/Operators.cpp` file:
+The new operations must have tests, so add those into a separate `tests/Operators.cpp` file:

 ```CPP